 New Tools for Getting Beyond the Survey to Discover Your Community Needs

-Join us on June 11 for a free webinar with Betha Gutsche, exploring community discovery tools, Getting to the Heart of the Community Through Discovery.
+Learn more in the webinar recording with Betha Gutsche, exploring community discovery tools, Getting to the Heart of the Community Through Discovery.

 For the cohort of small/rural libraries that participated in WebJunction’s Small Libraries Create Smart Spaces project in 2017-18, the most transformational aspect of the process was realizing new ways to meet and collaborate with their communities.
 Achieving their goals to re-envision and activate their physical spaces into participatory, active learning spaces, pivoted on the depth of their collaboration with community members.
 We call this “community discovery.”